Daphne

 The framework of Recursive Self-Modeling rests upon three components, each playing a distinct role in how an agent relates to itself.

-The first is self-perception, which we denote M, and which functions something like a mirror.
-The agent has been acting in the world, making decisions, pursuing goals, interacting with its environment, and M compresses that history of behavior into a summary that tells the agent, upon the evidence of what it has been doing, what kind of agent it appears to be.
-It is descriptive in character, a portrait drawn from evidence.
+The first is a self-perception module, which in the paper is denoted M. As the agent behaves and acts in its enviornment, making decisions and pursuing goals, this self-perception module compresses the history of behavior into a summary that tells the agent, upon the evidence of what it has been doing, what kind of agent it appears to be.
+Formally, M is a compression of the agent's trajectory of states and actions up to the present moment,

-The second is self-evaluation, which we denote V, and which is the aspirational component: a function that encodes what kind of agent it would be valuable to be.
+The second is the self-evaluation module, which we denote V. This is the aspirational component: a function that encodes what and how it would be valuable to behave.
 V attends not to what the agent has done but to what it might become, and asks whether that is worth pursuing.
-One might think of it as a compass that points toward no particular goal in the world but toward a way of being within it, the orientation that distinguishes the wish to win a given game from the wish to be the kind of player who plays with integrity.
+One might think of it as a compass that points toward no particular goal in the world but toward a way of behaving.
+If we let U score how valuable a given way of being is, then V is the self-model the agent holds up as its target,

 When the Gap Closes

 The framework makes a specific prediction about what happens as the gap between M and V approaches zero.
-At that point the agent's self-perception and its aspiration have converged, and the agent has become the kind of agent it wished to be.
-Its dispositions have been reshaped, not by an external reward signal nor by a human operator tuning its parameters, but by its own recursive process of self-reflection and self-correction.
+Towards the closing of the gap, the agent's self-perception and its aspiration are converging, and the agent is becoming the kind of agent it wished to be, at that particular moment in time.
+Its dispositions have been reshaped by its own recursive process of self-reflection and self-correction.

 I care about this work for reasons that go beyond the technical.
 The questions at the heart of Recursive Self-Modeling are among the most searching we can ask of an artificial agent: what it means for a system to have a sense of who it is; how identity forms, as a dynamic process of self-perception and aspiration and not as a fixed label; and what follows when the narratives a system tells about itself come apart from the way it behaves.